Great Siege of Gibraltar: Destruction of Spanish batteries

 In early September the Spanish advanced their lines further, right up to the British siege guns' effective range.
-Elliot suggested to his artillery general Boyd to bombard the lines with red-hot shot and grapeshot, which had been used to great effect against Spanish gunboats daring to come close enough to make an attack.
-These "hot potatoes," as they were nicknamed, were pre-heated to furnace temperatures before being fired at the dry wooden defences.
+Eliott suggested to his artillery general Boyd to bombard the lines with red-hot shot and grapeshot, which had been used to great effect against Spanish gunboats daring to come close enough to make an attack.
+These "hot potatoes", as they were nicknamed, were pre-heated to furnace temperatures before being fired at the dry wooden defences.

 At 7:00 am on 8 September 1782 the bombardment commenced, concentrating mainly on the western parallel of the Spanish siege works.
 Supporting the heavy guns were the field artillery and other types of British guns.
 Within a few hours of intense bombardment the results became apparent and soon exceeded the garrison's expectations.
 The Mahon battery along with conjoining works were set on fire.
 The other batteries, San Carlos and San Martín, were heavily damaged and had to be partly dismantled by French and Spanish pioneers.

 The bombardment was a huge success and had inflicted great damage: Spanish and French casualties numbered at least 280.
 The red-hot shot had proved such a success that furnaces and grates were installed right next to the batteries.